Police searching for woman who stole dog from front yard

-NORTH CORONA, Queens (WABC) --Police are searching for a woman who stole someone's dog from a front yard in Queens.
+NORTH CORONA, Queens (WABC) --A Queens woman is distraught after security camera video captured someone taking her 2-year old dog from a fenced front yard in North Corona.

-New video shows the suspect walking away with the Shih Tzu she stole in North Corona.
+Doris Campos, 25, said the images show an unidentified woman walking away with her beloved Shih Tzu named 'Chula' about 8:20 Friday morning.

-The 2-year-old dog was inside a fenced yard on 37th Avenue last Friday when police say the woman entered the yard, grabbed the dog and ran off..
+Police released the video in the hopes someone will recognize the woman and contact investigators.

 Anyone with information in regards to this incident is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).